Qspice-for-Power-Electronics/power-electronics-control-lib/modules/templates/qspice_template/TEMPLATE_USAGE.md

 - **Power electronics**: Review modules in `modules/power_electronics/`
 - Review project documentation in main `README.md`
 - **QSPICE docs**: Refer to QSPICE documentation for interface details

+## Frequently Asked Questions

+### Q: Do I need to manually manage include paths?
+**A: No!** The project includes automatic dependency detection.
+Simply:
+1. Add your `#include` statements to your source files
+2. Run `.\scripts\project_cleanup.bat`
+3. The script will automatically scan your includes and update dependencies

+### Q: What if I get "file not found" errors during compilation?
+**A: This usually means missing dependencies.** Solutions:
+1. **First try**: Run `.\scripts\project_cleanup.bat` (fixes 90% of cases)
+2. **If that fails**: Check that the header file exists in the project
+3. **Manual fix**: Add the missing module to your `dependencies` array

+### Q: How often should I run project cleanup?
+**A: Run it whenever you add new #include statements or dependencies.**
+- Safe to run anytime (it only improves code quality)
+- Automatically run by the build process
+- Good practice: run before committing changes

+### Q: Can project cleanup break my code?
+**A: No, it only makes safe improvements:**
+- Adds `const` where appropriate
+- Formats code consistently
+- Updates dependencies automatically
+- Removes unused includes
+- All changes improve code quality without changing functionality